US new home sales fell 5.9% in April after big March gain - WTMJ

 AP Economics Writer

-WASHINGTON (AP) — Sales of new homes fell 5.9% in April, suffering a setback after sales had surged in March.
+WASHINGTON (AP) — Sales of new homes fell a bigger-than-expected 5.9% in April, a drop that analysts blamed in part on rising home prices.

 Sales dropped to a seasonally adjusted annual rate of 863,000 last month, the Commerce Department reported Tuesday.
-That followed a revised sales pace of 917,000 in March.
+That followed a sales pace of 917,000 in March, which was revised down from an original estimate of 1.02 million sales in March which would have been the fastest pace since August 2006 during the peak of the housing boom.

 The report on new home sales follows a report last week that sales of existing homes fell for a third straight month in April, dropping 2.7% to a seasonally adjusted annual rate of 5.85 million units.